Cyrus Cylinder: Mesopotamian and Persian tradition and propaganda

 Both continuity and discontinuity are emphasized in the text of the Cylinder.
-It asserts the virtue of Cyrus as a gods-fearing king of a traditional Mesopotamian type.
+It asserts the virtue of Cyrus as a god-fearing king of a traditional Mesopotamian type.
 On the other hand, it constantly discredits Nabonidus, reviling the deposed king's deeds and even his ancestry and portraying him as an impious destroyer of his own people.
 As Fowler and Hekster note, this "creates a problem for a monarch who chooses to buttress his claim to legitimacy by appropriating the 'symbolic capital' of his predecessors".
 The Cylinder's reprimand of Nabonidus also discredits Babylonian royal authority by association.
 It is perhaps for this reason that the Achaemenid rulers made greater use of Assyrian rather than Babylonian royal iconography and tradition in their declarations; the Cylinder refers to the Assyrian king Ashurbanipal as "my predecessor", rather than any native Babylonian ruler.

 The Cylinder itself is part of a continuous Mesopotamian tradition of depositing a wide variety of symbolic items, including animal sacrifices, stone tablets, terracotta cones, cylinders and figures.
 Newly crowned kings of Babylon would make public declarations of their own righteousness when beginning their reigns, often in the form of declarations that were deposited in the foundations of public buildings.
 Some contained messages, while others did not, and they had a number of purposes: elaboration of a building's value, commemoration of the ruler or builder and the magical sanctification of the building, through the invocation of divine protection.

 The cylinder was not intended to be seen again after its burial, but the text inscribed on it would have been used for public purposes.
 Archive copies were kept of important inscriptions and the Cylinder's text may likewise have been copied.
-In January 2010, the British Museum announced that two cuneiform tablets in its collection had been found to be inscribed with the same text as that on the Cyrus Cylinder, which, according to the Museum, "show that the text of the Cylinder was probably a proclamation that was widely distributed across the Persian Empire".
+In January 2010, the British Museum announced that two cuneiform tablets in its collection had been found to be inscribed with the same text as that on the Cyrus Cylinder, which, according to the museum, "show that the text of the Cylinder was probably a proclamation that was widely distributed across the Persian Empire".